Special Pages 9 min read1,637 words

 Table of Contents (8 sections)

-Angel Name Generator means the reader wants a creative name idea while keeping source authority separate from invention.
 A result can give a reader a name-like phrase to use for journaling, fiction, art, or private reflection.
+It cannot prove an angel exists, identify a historically attested angel, or bypass the approved angel-name index.

 That distinction matters because the generator is not a name-history tool.
-It is a composition stage that lets a reader explore sound, tone, and focus before returning to the A-Z angel names index for source-led comparison.
+It is a composition stage that lets a reader explore sound, tone, and focus before returning to the A-Z angel names index for evidence-led comparison.

 The input is a creative constraint, not evidence.
 A starting letter narrows the sound, the tone chooses a style lane, and the meaning focus names the devotional direction.